 From prep to table in 30 minutes.

 This recipe makes four individual brownie cakes, I use these 5-ounce ramekins made by Aplico.
-They are bit more expensive and very well made.
+They are a bit more expensive and very well made.

-Always check your accuracy the oven temperature, it does make a difference.
+Always check your accuracy of the oven temperature, it does make a difference.
 I use the CDN Oven Thermometer to check my temperature before baking my desserts.

 When mixing the batter first mix the dry ingredients, then in a separate bowl mix the wet ingredients before combining.
 Here is a good post about separating the ingredients from Our Everyday Life blog.